isaroj/FaceDetectionApp/README.md

      * RightEye open probability
      * HeadRightSide turn probability
      * HeadLeftSide turn probability etc.
-* To build this app Firebase MLKit library is used.
+* To build this app Google Firebase MLKit library is used.